fabianlee/spring-boot-gradle-remote-jdwp/README.md

 ## spring-boot-gradle-remote-jdwp

-Simple Spring Boot web application that exposes REST api, used to show how gradle built project can be remotely debugged via JDWP from Eclipse IDE with breakpoints and tracing into 3rd party source libraries.
+Simple Spring Boot web application that exposes a REST api, used to show how gradle built project can be remotely debugged via JDWP from Eclipse IDE with breakpoints and tracing into 3rd party source libraries.

-Full blog walk-through at:
+Full blog walk-through at: https://fabianlee.org/2022/08/29/gradle-interactive-jdwp-debugging-of-bootrun-gradle-task-in-eclipse-ide/

 The web application listens on port 8080 and exposes the following: